 Here are the most likely questions you'll have to answer.
 However, the officer is free to ask you just about any question.
 You'll increase your chances of being treated with respect by remaining polite and calm.

 Why are you visiting the United States?
-Your answer must match your visa (or the legal requirements for admitting people without a visa).
+Your answer must match your visa (or the legal requirements for admitting you without a visa).
 If, for example, you have a visitor visa but say that you're coming to find a job, you'll be put on the next flight or bus home.
 Or if you're entering with a marriage-based green card, you obviously don't want to say, "To start a revolution."
-Your answer must also show that you don't plan to violate any U.S. laws.
+Your answer must show that you don't plan to violate any U.S. laws.

 Where will you be staying?
 Particularly if you're coming for a temporary stay, the officer wants to know that you have clear plans for what you will be doing in the United States.
 If you have no previously arranged places to stay, the officer might question whether you should be allowed in.

 Who will you be visiting?
 Again, this is a question directed mostly at tourists.
-The officer is looking to see that you have clear -- and legal -- plans.
+The officer is looking to see that you have clear—and legal—plans.

 How long will you be staying?
 If you're coming in with an immigrant visa (have been approved for permanent residence), you won't likely be asked this.
 For short-term visitors, however, the officer wants to know that you don't plan to stay longer than you should.
-Even if your visa says "multiple entry" or "one year," you may not be allowed to remain for that length of time -- the I-94 arrival/departure record that’s created for you (if you’re arriving by land, with some exceptions, such as Canadian tourists) will tell you the date by which you must leave.
-The I-94 is only available online, at https://i94.cbp.dhs.gov, if you arrived by air or sea after April 30, 2013.
-Otherwise, your I-94 is a little white card that was stapled into your passport.
+Even if your visa says "multiple entry" or "one year," you may not be allowed to remain for that length of time—the I-94 arrival/departure record that’s created for you (if you’re arriving by land, with some exceptions, such as Canadian tourists) will tell you the date by which you must leave.
+The I-94 is available only online, at https://i94.cbp.dhs.gov, if you arrive by air or sea.
+Others will receive a little white card stapled into their passport.

 How much money are you bringing?
-This is a question for temporary visitors; the officer wants to know that you will be able to cover your expenses in the United States.
+This is a question for temporary visitors; the officer wants to know that you will be able to cover your expenses while in the United States.